brendanzab/language-garden/elab-stlc-variant-unification/README.md

 ---

 This elaborator introduces structural record and variant types to a simply typed lambda calculus.
-In order to infer types, we introduce row constraints that accumulate maps of labelled types as the program is elaborated.
+In order to allow programmers to write programs that use records and variants without many up-front type annotations, we use row metavariables to accumulate maps of labelled types during unification.
+This is similar to the “flexible records” approach used in some implementations of Standard ML.
+We could extend this to support [row polymorphism](https://en.wikipedia.org/wiki/Row_polymorphism) in a future project, but for now this is limited to inferring monomorphic rows.

 <!-- $MDX file=examples/readme.txt -->
 ```